Ariana Grande ‘Incredible’ For Mac Miller’s Sobriety Fight, Says Friend Shane Powers

 While Ariana Grande has borne an unnecessary amount of the blame during the immediate aftermath of rapper Mac Miller’s passing, it has been revealed that the singer was a rock for Miller as he fought for years to stay sober.
 Grande wanted more than anything else in the world for Miller to achieve sobriety and be happy, even after the couple broke up reveals friend of Miller Shane Powers, as reported by TMZ.

-Powers, who counted himself as one of Miller’s closest friends during the period the rapper spent in Los Angeles, explained the situation through his podcast “The Shane Show“.
+Powers, who counted himself as one of Miller’s closest friends during the period the rapper spent in Los Angeles, explained the situation through his podcast “The Shane Show.”
 Using the episode to pay tribute to the fallen rapper throughout, Powers delved deep into Miller’s prodigious talent, warm personality, and deep struggles in his fight against addiction.

 Acknowledging how much of a target that Grande had become in the wake of Miller’s death, Powers revealed that the situation was quite the opposite and emphasized the Grande was quite the opposite from the source of the troubles that led Miller down the black hole of addiction and to his passing.